-Rent 7 Easy Hacks To Save On High Rental Rates In 2022
+7 Easy Hacks To Save On High Rental Rates In 2023

 - Ryan J

 As we mentioned in a previous article, rental rates are at a six-year high, and are still likely to increase.
-2022 is proving kind to landlords, but not so much to tenants.
-In this environment, tenants need to do everything they can to lock in better rates, and keep their costs down – especially since construction delays may cause a longer wait for your new home:
+2022 has proven kind to landlords, but not so much to tenants.
+2023 could be the year when rental starts to slow down as reported by The Straits Times.
+Regardless, tenants need to do everything they can to lock in better rates, and keep their costs down – especially since construction delays may cause a longer wait for your new home:

 1. Check for rental options one train stop away